anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 The focus is on the naming and circumcision of Jesus, celebrated on 1 January, which may coincide with Christmas 1.

-* **Luke 2.15-21** begins with the response of the shepherds, and concludes with the naming and circumcision of Jesus. **Isaiah 61.10 &ndash; 62.3** reflects the theme of naming: 'you will be called by a new name that the mouth of the Lord will bestow'. **Galatians 4.4-7** says that Jesus was 'born under the law', which explains why he was circumcised.
+* **Luke 2.15-21** begins with the response of the shepherds, and concludes with the naming and circumcision of Jesus. **Isaiah 61.10 &ndash; 62.3** reflects the theme of naming: 'you will be called by a new name that the mouth of the Lord will bestow'. **Galatians 4.4-7** (see BCP) says that Jesus was 'born under the law', which explains why he was circumcised.

 ## Christmas 2*